glimmerjs/glimmer-vm/packages/@glimmer/syntax/lib/v2/README.md

 AST v2 enhances the original AST with a number of clarifying features.

-# Strict vs. Sloppy Mode

-The difference between strict and sloppy mode is entirely encapsulated in the `FreeVarReference`.

-Consumers of `ASTv2` don't need to know whether they're looking at a "strict" or "sloppy" template.
-They just need to know how to handle the different contexts in `FreeVarReference`.
-See below.

 # Blocks

 All nodes that can have block parameters have a `table: BlockSymbolTable` property in `ASTv2`.